anujgeek/SingIt/README.md

 BackEnd: C#, WCF, LINQ, Entity Framework, MySQL, Azure Storage

 ## Description
-SingIt! is a cross-platform mobile app in which a singer can record a performance (or album) via her/his device, and then publish, allowing for access to it at any place and any time.
+SingIt is a cross-platform mobile app in which a singer can record a performance (or album) via her/his device, and then publish, allowing for access to it at any place and any time.
 On the other hand, a listener, after enjoying the performances disseminated by the system, gives ratings (on a scale of 1-5) to the performances.
 We suggest songs that can get high performances to the user based on the genre in which the user has high ratings.

 ## Demo
 Login screen will ask the user for credentials.
 Upon login, the user will be presented with options for settings, listen to all songs or to sing a new song.